krakend/krakend-documentation/v2.4/service-settings/security.md

   - service
 ---

-KrakenD has implemented several security strategies, controlled via [krakend-httpsecure](https://sec/http).
+KrakenD has implemented several security strategies, controlled via the `security/http` component.
 To enable them you only need to add its namespace `security/http` at the `extra_config` in the root level of the configuration.

 The following configuration describes all possible options: